-V{ACSET} , the input voltage range of ACSET, is from 0 to 2 V. The ACP and ACN pins are used to sense voltage across R{AC} with a default value of 10 m Ω ; however, resistors of other values can also be used.
-A larger sense resistor gives a larger sense voltage and a higher regulation accuracy, but at the expense of higher conduction loss.
+VACSET, the input voltage range of ACSET is between 0 and 2 V. The ACP and ACN pins are used to sense voltage across $R{AC}$ with a default value of 10 m $\Omega$ .
+However, resistors of other values can also be used.
+A larger the sense resistor gives a larger sense voltage and a higher regulation accuracy, but at the expense of higher conduction loss.